Is It Safe to Eat Eggplant During Pregnancy?

-Brinjal is found to be rich in dietary fibre which helps in the easy processing of food and waste in the intestines and mitigating digestion issues in a pregnant woman.
-Brinjal also ensures normal bowel movements, thus eliminating one major problem a pregnant woman faces- constipation.
+Brinjal is rich in dietary fibre, which helps to process food and waste in the intestines easily and mitigates digestion issues in a pregnant woman.
+Brinjal also ensures normal bowel movements, thus eliminating one major problem a pregnant woman faces constipation.

 6. Increases RBC (red blood cells) count

-Red blood cells (RBCs) are essential for the growth of the foetus as they help in the development of nerves, brain cells, and muscles, and also ensure sufficient iron levels in both the mother and the baby.
+Red blood cells (RBCs) are essential for the growth of the foetus as they help develop nerves, brain cells, and muscles and also ensure sufficient iron levels in both the mother and the baby.
 Brinjal contains folate, which transforms into folic acid.
 Folic acid is the basic source of the production of red blood cells, thus making brinjal an essential food for pregnant women.

 7. Helps regulate electrolyte balance

 Eggplant is rich in various minerals such as magnesium, iron, potassium, copper, calcium, phosphorus, zinc, and manganese.
-These minerals together help in regulating the body’s electrolyte balance and regulate the blood supply in both mother and baby.
+These minerals help regulate the body’s electrolyte balance and blood supply in both mother and baby.

 8. Helps keep a check on gestational diabetes

 Pregnant women are more vulnerable to developing gestational diabetes.
-In such cases, it becomes essential to regulate one’s blood sugar levels, and eggplant does exactly that.
-Eggplant helps in controlling blood sugar levels by managing any kind of fluctuations in the same.
+In such cases, regulating one’s blood sugar levels becomes essential, and eggplant does exactly that.
+Consuming brinjal in pregnancy’s first trimester helps in controlling blood sugar levels by managing any fluctuations in the same.

 Side-Effects of Having Brinjal While Pregnant

-The benefits of consuming brinjal are plenty, but it has some negatives as well.
+The benefits of consuming brinjal are plenty, but it also has some negatives.
 We have listed some of them below:

 1. May lead to premature delivery

-Just like with any other fruit or vegetable, it is essential to wash brinjal thoroughly before cooking.
+Just like with any other fruit or vegetable, washing brinjal thoroughly before cooking is essential.
 Brinjal grows in soil that is rich in toxoplasmosis, which is known to cause premature delivery.
-Thus, it is absolutely important that you wash the brinjal (and any other vegetable you are consuming) thoroughly before consuming it.
+Thus, you must wash the brinjal (and any other vegetable you are consuming) thoroughly before consuming it.

-Brinjal is known to induce high levels of acidity in pregnant women, which may cause them anxiety and discomfort.
-To avoid high acidity levels, brinjal in excess is not recommended for pregnant women.
+Brinjal is known to induce high acidity levels in pregnant women, which may cause them anxiety and discomfort.
+Brinjal in excess is not recommended for pregnant women to avoid high acidity levels.

-Having discussed the pros and the cons, let’s discuss the ways in which eggplant can be added to a pregnant woman’s diet.
-One should keep in mind the following serving suggestions to make sure brinjal provides more benefits instead of side-effects.
+Having discussed the pros and the cons, let’s discuss how eggplant can be added to a pregnant woman’s diet.
+One should consider the following suggestions to ensure brinjal provides more benefits than side effects.

 - Indian households have varied brinjal or eggplant recipes that are lip-smacking and super healthy.
 You don’t have to go out of your way to make a fancy dish with brinjal; having your regular bharta or sabzi with roti or rice is enough.

-- If you want to improvise or consume brinjal in a different way, you can saute thin slices of the vegetable in some olive oil.
+- If you want to improvise or consume brinjal differently, you can saute thin vegetable slices in olive oil.
 Add other veggies to it as well.
 Put some salt, pepper, and herbs, and enjoy.

 - For a slightly fancier dish, saute thin slices of eggplant in olive oil after coating them in breadcrumbs, and top them off with a creamy sauce made of cheese or homemade mayo.